 The ePTFE Story

-The Gore family moved east from Utah, when Bill joined DuPont.
-In 1938, DuPont had discovered PTFE, a strong, synthetic polymer the company later used in a wide array of applications, from valves and seals to kitchen cookware.
+In 1938, DuPont had discovered PTFE, a strong, synthetic polymer customers used in a wide array of applications, from valves and seals to kitchen cookware.

-In the late 1950s, while working at DuPont, Bill observed the growing momentum of the computer industry — and the opportunity to use PTFE to insulate computer cables.
-Following his intuition, Bill and Vieve started W. L. Gore & Associates in their basement on January 1, 1958.
+In the late 1950s, while working at DuPont, Bill observed the growing momentum of the computer industry — and the opportunity to use PTFE to insulate wires used in early computers.
+Following his intuition, and with the urging of his wife, Vieve, the Gores started W. L. Gore & Associates in their basement on January 1, 1958.
 Their first product was MULTI-TET™ Insulated Wire and Cable.

 Gore quickly found success as a provider of PTFE-insulated cables and cable components.
 Just two years into the company’s history, it sold 7.5 miles of ribbon cable to the city of Denver, Colorado, and on July 21, 1969, a Gore cable found its way to the moon as part of NASA’s Apollo 11 mission.

 Despite this success, the Gore story was just beginning.

 Bill and Vieve’s son, Bob, joined the company in 1963.
 Bob, too, was an entrepreneur and innovator.
 Just as his father had a decade before, in 1969 Bob considered PTFE and wondered if there was an opportunity to do more with the material.
 If the PTFE could be expanded, he thought, the increased amount of air would allow the material to be more lightweight, pliable and cost-effective.

 Bob experimented with PTFE in an effort to expand it, first heating up rods of PTFE and then gradually pulling it from either end — but the rods broke every time.